mwstowe/foff-milter/README.md

 - **HeaderContainsLanguage**: Detect specific languages in email headers
 - **UnsubscribeLinkValidation**: Validate unsubscribe links in email body and headers
 - **UnsubscribeLinkPattern**: Match regex patterns against unsubscribe links
+- **UnsubscribeLinkIPAddress**: Detect unsubscribe links that use IP addresses instead of domain names (spam indicator)
 - **UnsubscribeMailtoOnly**: Detect emails with exclusively mailto unsubscribe links (phishing indicator)
 - **DomainAge**: Check if domains are younger than specified threshold (useful for detecting spam from recently registered domains)
 - **InvalidUnsubscribeHeaders**: Detect emails with List-Unsubscribe-Post but no List-Unsubscribe header (RFC violation)